I often get asked, how do I become a lunch packer?

 My choice to pack is a combination of desire and circumstance.
 I work in a rural area with limited access to eateries and taking lunch meetings with coworkers, clients or friends is not possible.

 I only need to pack a lunch for one person, me.
 At some point in the weekend, I shop for groceries and then I make an entrée or soup and portion it out.
 Produce is usually a twice a week purchase due to personal preference, it is a quick in/out stop.

 Before I put meats away from a grocery trip, I repack them for size based on my recipes and meals.
 If you’re a slow cooker meal lover, consider what ingredients can be prepared after a grocery trip and packed in freezer bags/containers so that your meal is ready to go into the slow cooker.

 What and How I Pack

-If I’m taking a protein for a Thai Chopped Chicken or taco meat, I keep it in a 1-cup Pyrex for reheating at lunchtime.
+If I’m taking a protein for a salad, like Thai Chopped Chicken or taco meat, I keep it in a 1-cup Pyrex for reheating at lunchtime.
 I put salad dressing in a small container, but after seeing coworkers keep their salad dressing in the work fridge, I brought one in, too.

 From my container prep work, I fill my lunch bag the night before and leave it in the fridge.
 I’ve gone so far as to pack two lunches since I have two totes.
 This is helpful when my schedule has me up working out before work and committed after work or in the fall when it is dark by 5pm.

 My old workplace discouraged eating lunch at desks and our break room was in the windowless basement, so many of us would go to our cars or eat in the general area of the library (Yes, food in a library!).
 My current workplace, I have a cube but prefer to see sunlight and breathe different air so I still go to my car, except for when it is really cold, since we cannot have food in the library.

 If you’re committed to lunch packing, you will figure out something that works for your situation and routine.